EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 Once this is done please contact us and we will provide credentials for uploading your data to EIDF S3.
 You need an AWS client for this.

+Your project will have an S3 allocation and an acccount with write permissions to the dataset buckets.
+(If this is not the case please contact us.)

+As a project manager or PI, you can view the access credentials for your S3 account on the project details page.
+You can also grant other members of your project permission to view these access credentials.

 ### Preprocessing uploaded data (optional)

 If your data is not already in an *Analytics Ready Data* (ARD) format, the format that your end consumers will use then you can provide a link to a published docker image that will map your data to be ARD.
 If your data is already supplied in an ARD format you can ignore this step.
 To do this press on the `Configure` button and provide: